We are forever travelling. I spent two years with my wife and son to complete my doctorate in tax and estate planning in England.

 The States signatory to the present Convention,

-Desiring to establish common provisions on the conflicts of laws relating to the form of testamentary dispositions,
+Desiring to establish standard provisions on the conflicts of laws relating to the form of testamentary dispositions,

 Have resolved to conclude a Convention to this effect and have agreed upon the following provisions: